My Favorite Brunette: Plot

-Ronnie develops the photo showing the "Uncle" walking about.
-Before he can call the police, Kismet slugs him over the head and burns the photo negative Ronnie had on him.
 When Ronnie comes to, the prior day's photo customer arrives and Ronnie gives her what he thinks is her child's photo negative.
-He then drives back to the mansion with the police.
-The mansion is deserted with Kismet posing as the gardener.
-The police believe Kismet over Ronnie and apologize for the interruption.
-Kismet then plants Carlotta's ring with a note attached to leave as a 'clue' for Ronnie to discover.

-This fake clue leads Ronnie to Seacliffe Lodge in Carmel, which he doesn't realize is a sanitarium.
-After a bizarre golf match with an inmate and an imaginary golf ball, Ronnie is captured by the Montague gang and locked in a room.
-Carlotta is a prisoner there too.
-Montague explains that Carlotta's uncle had turned down his offer to buy mineral rights.
-Carlotta's real uncle is then wheeled into the room to prove he is unhurt and he gives a cigarette to Carlotta.
-Ronnie is interrogated for the location of the map and Carlotta lies, saying that the map is at the Ferry Building, about an hour away.
-Montague sends a stooge to retrieve it.
+He then alerts the San Francisco Police Department and returns to the mansion, only to find it deserted with Kismet posing as the gardener, prompting the police to depart.
+Kismet then plants Carlotta's ring with a note attached to leave as a clue for Ronnie to discover.
+This fake clue leads Ronnie to Seacliffe Lodge in Carmel, which he does not realize is a sanatorium.
+After a bizarre golf match with an inmate and an imaginary golf ball, Ronnie is captured by the Montague gang and locked in a room, and learns Carlotta is a patient there too.
+Montague explains that Carlotta's uncle, a real person, turned down his offer to buy mineral rights, and brings him into the room; he gives Carlotta a cigarette.
+Ronnie is interrogated for the location of the map, and Carlotta lies that the map is at the Ferry Building; Montague sends a stooge to retrieve it.

-Returned to their rooms, Carlotta unwraps a secret message from her uncle hidden in the cigarette.
-The message says to see "James Collins", a scientist.
-Ronnie and Carlotta are able to knock out a nurse and flee.

-Ronnie and Carlotta meet Collins and show him the map.
-Collins says it depicts cryolite deposits from which uranium can be mined.
-He says that Carlotta's uncle had scheduled an important meeting with the government at the Pilgrim Hotel in Washington.
+Returned to their rooms, Carlotta unwraps the cigarette to find a secret message directing her to "James Collins", a scientist.
+Ronnie and Carlotta escape and meet Collins to show him the map, which he identifies as depicting cryolite deposits from which uranium can be mined.
+He says that Carlotta's uncle had scheduled an important meeting with the government at the Pilgrim Hotel in Washington, D.C..
 Collins pockets the map, and Ronnie drives him to the police station so he can testify.
 As Ronnie parks, Kismet, who's hiding in the back seat with Ronnie's gun, shoots Collins and steals the map.
-Ronnie and the dead Collins are discovered by the police.
-Ronnie flees the scene, now wanted for Collins' murder.
+Ronnie and the dead Collins are discovered by the police, and Ronnie flees the scene, now wanted for Collins' murder.

-Carlotta and a disguised Ronnie fly to Washington and go to the Pilgrim Hotel.
-They answer a help wanted ad, applying as a bellboy and a maid.
+Carlotta and a disguised Ronnie fly to Washington and go to the Pilgrim Hotel, where they apply as a bellboy and a maid.
 In the Montague gang's suite, they record the gang's confessions, including Kismet's confession that he murdered Collins.
 But, when the police are called, Kismet switches the records and throws the incriminating record out the window.
 Ronnie is arrested for Collins' murder and taken away; the gang still has the map and Carlotta's real uncle.